Aboriginal Procurement Policy

-For the purpose of this policy, suppliers reporting on numbers of FTE employment opportunities for Aboriginal people on the contract must be able to demonstrate their process to confirm Aboriginal or Torres Strait Islander heritage in line with the guidance to be issued prior to the commencement of the policy.
+For the purpose of this policy, suppliers reporting on numbers of FTE employment opportunities for Aboriginal people on the contract must be able to demonstrate their process to Aboriginal or Torres Strait Islander heritage in line with the guidance available on buy.NSW.

 2.4 Accountability and transparency

 The NSW Government will publicly hold itself to account for performance under the policy.